Updated: March 23rd, 2023

 - Putting on the ear tips may take time to learn

 Included in the package for this product are three pairs of ear tips, one detachable cable, the IEM earphone, a manual, and a warranty card.
-The headphones are lightweight and great looking, and the shells are made of resin and stainless steel.
+The headphones are lightweight and great-looking, and the shells are made of resin and stainless steel.
 You can choose from three color options.
 They are very comfortable and fit in your ear perfectly once you get the hang of them.
-The cable is 120cm in length, braided, flexible, but can tangle easily.
+The cable is 120cm in length, braided, and flexible, but can tangle easily.

 The KZ ZS10 Pro by KINBOOFI Audio features four balanced armatures, one dynamic driver, and a 10mm double magnetic dynamic driver.
 It has a sensitivity of 111dB, an impedance of 30 ohms, and a frequency range of 7-40000 Hz.
 The dynamic driver for the mid-frequency is fast and tight.